-Although similar to each other and with the technical and constructional characteristics in common, each of these three tripods has peculiarities that makes it unique.
-Let's look together:
+Although similar to each other and with the technical and constructional characteristics in common, each of these three tripods has peculiarities that make it unique.
+Let’s look together:

-As I write one of tripods I most loved: Gamma is more compact, it weighs less, has a higher maximum load and yes ... it's bloody more graceful.
+As I write, one of the tripods I most loved: Gamma is more compact, it weighs less, has a higher maximum load and yes … it’s bloody more graceful.

 As if not enough, the center column can be removed, making the tripod even lighter.
-Excellent also the possibility of remove the leg and turn it into a monopod: two products in one!
+Excellent also the possibility of removing the leg and turn it into a monopod: two products in one!

-The range of features make it undoubtedly one of the tripods for travel photographers and naturalists who seek a perfect balance between dimensions, weight and maximum extension.
+The range of features makes it undoubtedly one of the tripods for travel photographers and naturalists who seek a perfect balance between dimensions, weight and maximum extension.

 The first time I took it in my hands I was really tense, it was clear that if on the field had behaved well, we probably would have become inseparable friends.
 Why?
 Look at the characteristics: